Trade secrets, confidentiality, and covenants not to compete

 Confidentiality agreements

-A confidentiality agreement is an essential piece of the strategy in protecting trade secrets.
+A confidentiality agreement is an essential piece of the strategy for protecting trade secrets.
 Absent a confidentiality agreement, many business trade secrets are at greater risk of being stolen or misappropriated.
 Tyson Foods, Inc. v.
 ConAgra, Inc., 79 S.W.3d 326 (Ark.
 2002).
 In that case, the Arkansas Supreme Court found that post-employment confidentiality agreements or covenants not to compete would weigh heavily in the inquiry as to whether the nutritional content information of chicken feed was a company trade secret.
 The Court found that confidentiality agreements or covenants not to compete would have been “active efforts on the part of Tyson to protect proprietary information it considered to be a trade secret.”

 Noncompete agreements